Day After Day IPA

 STEP 3: Dry-Hopping

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 12 of fermentation open 1 Packet of Centennial pellet hops and 1 packet of Amarillo pellet hops with clean scissors.
+1. At day 12 of fermentation add the remaining 1/2 Packet of Centennial pellet hops and 1 packet of Amarillo pellet hops with clean scissors.
 Careful remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (17 total).
 At this point it is time to bottle.
 Do not let it sit in the fermenter for longer than 21 days total.

 1. When your beer is ready to bottle, fill a 1-gallon container with warm water, then add the remaining ½ pack of the No-Rinse Cleanser and stir until dissolved.
 Once dissolved, it is ready to use.